 Application process

 How do you apply for this product?
 Steps, required documents, processing time.
-With HowTo schema where applicable.
+Clearly described in steps — HowTo markup is fine where it is accurate, but no longer yields a display advantage (see 3.3).

 Schema implementation